gcmt/breeze.vim/README.md

 its opening tag.
 Remember that you can easily jump back to previous positions with `CTRL+O`.

+**Limitations:** At the moment current element highlighting is still inefficient for large files and your movements may become quite slow.
+So you may be better off disabling the feature for such files until I'll come up with a fast solution.

 ### Settings

 **g:breeze_highlight_tag**: set this setting to 0 to disable automatic highlighting